22/06/09 - 3D Zoetrope

 ..

-I decided to email the guy who made this video, Jim Le Fevre, to see if he could help me out and luckily, he turned out to be a top bloke who shares my willingness to spread knowledge.
+I decided to email the guy who made this video, Jim Le Fevre, to see if he could help me out and luckily he turned out to be a top bloke who shares my willingness to spread knowledge.
 Basically, he gave me the magic formula to get it working, and saved me having to attempt a lot of horrible maths, so I could just dive right in with the fun stuff.
 Thanks Jim!

 It still took a few goes to get it working though.
 Below is the very first version I made - a peice of wood, going up and down.
 Exciting eh?
 It didn't work though because for some reason I decided to completely ignore Jim's advice and used the wrong numbers - 30 divisions of a 25cm diameter circle instead of 33 divisions of a 30cm circle, which meant the animation slid around the circumference instead appearing to be stationery.
 I think the mistake helped me grasp a deeper understanding of the technique though, and made me think about why it had gone wrong.